bharat6174/e_commerce_data_analysis_SQL/README.md

 ## Process
-1. Post downloading the dataset archieve(zip file), extract in a seperate folder.
+1. Post downloading the dataset archieve(zip file), it is extracted in a seperate folder.
-2. Using jupyter notebook to push the tables to SQL server(MySQL localhost used in this project)
+2. Used jupyter notebook to push the tables to SQL server(MySQL localhost used in this project)
-3. Firing all the queries in **SQL database** using appropriate **functions, joins, filters, CTEs, windows function, etc.**
+3. Fired all the queries in **SQL database** using appropriate **functions, joins, filters, CTEs, windows function, etc.**
 4. Running the same queries in jupyter notebook using _mysql connector library_ and viewing the output as a dataframe.
 Further creating any relevant plots like **bar charts, line charts, etc.** using _matplotlib_ and _seaborn library_.

+## Conclusion
+SQL is used in tandem with python to meet the project objective and perform the required analysis on the e-commerce dataset.